Pelvic Inflammatory Disease (PID)

 If you think you may have PID, see your gynecological health care provider (your family doctor or nurse practitioner, gynecologist, or adolescent doctor) right away.
 The longer a girl waits before getting treatment, the more likely it is that she will have problems.

 If a doctor thinks a girl has PID, he or she will do a physical exam, including a pelvic exam.
-The exam can reveal when someone has a painful cervix, abnormal discharge from the cervix, or pain over one or both ovaries.
+The exam can show if a girl has a painful cervix, abnormal discharge from the cervix, or pain over one or both ovaries.

 Sometimes doctors need an ultrasound or CAT scan of the lower abdomen to see what's going on with a girl's reproductive organs.
 Ultrasounds are often used to diagnose a TOA or ectopic pregnancy.

-Girls who have more severe cases of PID — for example, if they have a fever, vomiting, or are not responding to medicines by mouth — as well as those who are pregnant, are often treated in the hospital for a few days with antibiotics given directly into a vein through an IV.
+Girls with more severe cases of PID might have a fever or vomiting, and not respond to medicines by mouth.
+They, and girls with PID who are pregnant, often are treated in the hospital for a few days with antibiotics given directly into a vein through an IV.
 Surgery is sometimes needed if a girl has an abscess.
 Ectopic pregnancies can require emergency surgery.

 Can PID Be Prevented?

 The best way to prevent STDs or PID is to not have sex (abstinence).
 For those who choose to have sex, it's important to use protection and to have as few sexual partners as possible.
-Using latex condoms effectively and consistently helps protect against most STDs.
+Using latex condoms properly and every time you have sex helps protect against most STDs.
 However, it's also very important to have regular checkups with your doctor.
 And if either partner has any symptoms of STDs, both partners should be tested and treated as soon as possible.

 So when you're making choices about sex, be smart and be safe.